holography/holograph/README.md

 * [referencing other components](https://github.com/trulia/hologram#referencing-other-components)

 ### Features not in scope
-* support for colour values in palettes that require compilation, such as `darken($brand-primary, 10%)` and nested colour variables.
+* support for colour values in palettes that require compilation, such as `darken($brand-primary, 10%)` and nested colour variables

 ## Getting help